TheWebXRTeam/Skyline/README.md

 Social media doesn’t have to be an endless scrolling stream.
 It can be delightful, physical and fun.
 We invite you to come on this journey with us and explore a future rich with friendly data.

-Skyline is a new kind of social media, built on the open source AT protocol.
+Skyline is a new kind of social media app, built on the AT protocol.
 Currently Skyline pulls in data from Bluesky.
 A more advanced implementation may be self hosted and enable rich media and interaction, including 3D models, minigames, music and so much more-- all in your browser.

 ## Tech Stack
 - React.js